 The exterior shot of Peter Parker's High School is Franklin K. Lane High School, which is located on the Brooklyn and Queens border.
 The New York Daily News March 8, 2004 front headline label FKLHS the "City's Worst School".
 Some notable alumni are: William "Red" Holzman (NBA), Richie Havens (singer-songwriter, guitarist), DJ Spinderella (of Salt-n-Pepa), and John Gotti.

-For this film, lots of actors had been discussed online to play the part of Peter Parker/Spider-Man.
+For this film, lots of actors had been discussed online to play the part of Peter Parker (Spider-Man).
 Some rumored, some talked about, some for real, the list includes: Logan Lerman, Dylan O'Brien, Ansel Elgort, Taron Egerton, Freddie Highmore, Grant Gustin, Donald Glover, Zac Efron, Zayn Malik, Drake Bell, Nolan Gould, Mateus Ward, Vincent Martella, Nick Robinson, Sam Strike, Nat Wolff, Liam James, William Brent, Asa Butterfield, Timothée Chalamet, Daniel Radcliffe, Jack O'Connell, Andrew Garfield, Tobey Maguire, Eddie Redmayne, Tyrel Jackson Williams, Matt Lintz, Judah Lewis, Charlie Plummer, Charlie Rowe, Ivan Escott, and, of course, Tom Holland.

 Marisa Tomei previously appeared with Rosemary Harris, one of her predecessors as Aunt May Parker, in Before the Devil Knows You're Dead (2007).

 When Peter (Tom Holland), Ned (Jacob Batalon), and the others are in gym class, Peter's love interest, Liz (Laura Harrier), is talking with her group of friends about Spider-Man.
 When asked if Spider-Man is "hot", one of the girls replies with "He could be thirty under there".
 In the Tobey Maguire and Sam Raimi Spider-Man films, they cast actors who were older than their high school counterparts.
-Though the age gap isn't as prevelant, one can make same argument about the Andrew Garfield and Marc Webb Amazing Spider-Man films.
-This leads one to believe that the line was a jab at the earlier films, because in the case of this movie, they actually cast the high school with age appropriate actors and actresses.
+Though the age gap isn't as severe, one can make same argument about the Andrew Garfield and Marc Webb Amazing Spider-Man films.
+This leads one to believe that the line was a jab at the earlier films, because in the case of this movie, they actually cast the high school with age-appropriate actors and actresses.

-Garcelle Beauvais, who plays the wife of the Vulture, once played the long-time love interest (and eventual wife) of The Amazing Spider-Man 2 (2014) villain, Jamie Foxx in The Jamie Foxx Show (1996).
-Bokeem Woodbine, who plays an accomplice to the Vulture, also appeared with Jamie Foxx in Ray (2004), as a member of his band.
+Garcelle Beauvais, who plays the wife of The Vulture, once played the long-time love interest (and eventual wife) of The Amazing Spider-Man 2 (2014) villain, Jamie Foxx in The Jamie Foxx Show (1996).
+Bokeem Woodbine, who plays an accomplice to The Vulture, also appeared with Jamie Foxx in Ray (2004), as a member of his band.